The four MAIN causes of World War I explained

 Some countries spent money improving their land armies, while others spent money on their navies.

-Some countries tried to gain the advantage by having the most number of men in their armies, while others focused more on having the most advanced technology in their forces.
+Some countries tried to gain the advantage by having the greatest number of men in their armies, while others focused more on having the most advanced technology in their forces.

 Regardless of how they approached it, countries used militarism as a way of gaining an edge on their opponents.